vend/phoneduty/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 This is a Twilio Twimlet designed to be hosted on Heroku.
 It will query PagerDuty to find the currently on-call engineer and forward the inbound call to them.
+If there is no one on-call or if the on-call engineer doesn't answer, the caller will be prompted to leave a message which will trigger an incident within PagerDuty.

 It needs a few environment variables defined to work:

     PAGERDUTY_SCHEDULE_ID
     PAGERDUTY_API_TOKEN
+    PAGERDUTY_SERVICE_API_TOKEN
     PAGERDUTY_DOMAIN

 Those names should be fairly self-explanatory.
 The domain is the piece of your PagerDuty URL that is specific to you i.e.  https://[PAGERDUTY_DOMAIN].pagerduty.com/

 You can also optionally set PHONEDUTY_ANNOUNCE_TIME, which if set to a TRUEish value will include the current